 Letting yourself soak in today’s culture of needing more can be dangerous.
 We quickly lose focus of our priorities in life.

 If we wait and be patient, those wants will fade away.
 The more we replace wants with needs, our contentment shows up.

 Philippians 4:6 Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.

 Sometimes the wants are granted in a way we could have never imagined.
 In a way, only God had planned.

-When you are striving to live the best life on a budget aim for contentment.
+Aim for contentment when striving to live the best life on a budget.

 - Don’t feel ashamed for not spending money.

 - Don’t feel ashamed for not needing something new.